 Someone who appears to be a trader loses all credit with many people right away.
-At the “World of Trading”, 4,000 such exotics met on the weekend.
+At the “World of Trading”, about 4,000 such exotics met on the weekend.
 We tried to find out what drives them and where the traps lurk.

 The world of traders – anyone who dives into it needs courage.
 Not only because he runs the risk of losing his money when trading cryptocurrencies, Stocks, Forex and leverage products quickly, but also because trading is frowned upon in society.
+However, it has to be said that this was way more the case in former times than it is today as the number of stock market investors has dramatically increased in the corona crisis Marsh ’20 stock market and Bitcoin crash.
+Many people tried to catch those lows who hadn’t been invested in such assets before, which led to a dramatic retracement in the price charts within the next couple of weeks.

 How Traders Are Seen By Other People